ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

     function withdrawRewardFromExocore(address token, uint256 rewardAmount) external payable;

     /// @notice Deposits tokens and then delegates them to a specific node operator.
-    /// @dev This function locks the specified amount of tokens into a vault, informs the Exocore validator set, and
+    /// @dev This function locks the specified amount of tokens into a vault, informs Exocore, and
     /// delegates the tokens to the specified node operator.
     /// Delegation can fail if the node operator is not registered in Exocore.
     /// @param token The address of the specific token that the user wants to deposit and delegate.